datalakehouse/docs/docs/tools/cli/events.rst

 The ``avn events`` command is an audit log of things that have happened in a particular project, including:

 - timestamp of when the event occurred
-- which user performed the action (email address of the user, or "DLH Automation" where it was an automatic change)
+- which user performed the action (email address of the user, or "datalakehouse Automation" where it was an automatic change)
 - the type of event, such as ``service_create``, ``project_vpc_create`` or ``service_master_promotion`` (this is not an exhaustive list and new event types are added from time to time
 - the name of the service affected
 - a more detailed description of the event